 My Time Dining takes place in the Main Dining Room as well, but instead of a fixed time and table, you reserve times during the evening or show up and get the first available table.
 My Time Dining allows for more flexibility in when you eat, but requires more planning to ensure you have a spot each night to dine at.

 To enroll in any of these options for your cruise, contact your travel agent or Royal Caribbean directly and request the one you want.
-There can be times where the choice you want is full, but you can request to be put on a wait list and in our experience, wait list requests usually are fulfilled.
+There can be times when the choice you want is full, but you can request to be put on a waitlist.
+In our experience, wait list requests usually are fulfilled.

-If you have not done so already, create a My Cruises account on Royal Caribbean's web site.
+If you have not done so already, create an account on Royal Caribbean's website.
 It's free and should take just a few minutes to complete.

-Log into your account and then add an existing reservation to your My Cruises account.
+Log into your account and then add an existing reservation to your account.

-Now, you will have access to every detail of your sailing, including shore excursions, beverage packages, entertainment, dining reservations and more.
+Now, you will have access to every detail of your sailing on the Cruise Planner, including shore excursions, beverage packages, entertainment, dining reservations, and more.

 3. Research your pre-cruise transportation

-We recommend arriving to your cruise embarkation port at least one day early, to avoid transportation delays that can potentially cause you to miss your cruise.
+We recommend arriving at your cruise embarkation port at least one day early, to avoid transportation delays that can potentially cause you to miss your cruise.

 It is easy to overlook your pre-cruise transportation and lodging and then have to pay more than you should later.